jnozzi/cocoadev.com/markdown/NSConditionLock.md

 ----**The definition**----

-General/NSConditionLock is an implementation of the General/NSLocking protocol; it extends the protocol by allowing threads to wait on the lock until the condition is met for it to wake up.
+NSConditionLock is an implementation of the NSLocking protocol; it extends the protocol by allowing threads to wait on the lock until the condition is met for it to wake up.
 While a thread is waiting, it consumes no processor time, making this an effective means of putting a thread to sleep and waking it up again in a high-level fashion.

 Each condition lock has an associated *condition* - an integer whose value can only be set on initialization (defaults to 0) or when releasing the lock (optional).
 Threads wait on the lock until the condition is a given value by attempting to acquire the lock (the condition aspect is, again, optional).